 I know many people say that size and weight aren’t a huge deal, and I know it’s not the biggest deal ever, but it comes into play a lot more than you would think.

 Normally, if you are just photographing from the side of the road, not a big deal, but as you continue to get into landscape photography, you want to go to those extreme places.

-On the very edges of this frame, a lot of times, wide-angle lenses will start to drop off and kind of fade away at the corners of the image.
+On the very edges of this frame, wide-angle lenses will often start to drop off and kind of fade away at the corners of the image.